Updated: Jan 8, 2021

-In Critique and Criticism: Part 1, I revealed the painful truth—many self-published writers also self-edit.
+In Coping with Critique and Criticism: Part 1, I revealed the painful truth—many self-published writers also self-edit.
 And self-editing has distinct limitations.

 My greatest concern about this self-editing trend is not that editors like me won’t have any work before too long.
 Editing professionals will always be a hot commodity.
 Instead, my fear is that self-editing is creating a plethora of so-called published authors who have never subjected their writing to the scrutiny of a professional editor.
 And, should the time come that they are asked to do so by a publisher or editor-in-chief, they aren’t going to handle it well.